rudra-iitm-phd/rudra-iitm-phd.github.io/policy.md

     \end{align*}
 $$

-Since we assumed that the episodes start from a particular non random state $s$, we have therefore :
+Since we assumed that the episodes start from a particular non random state $s$, we therefore have:
 $$
     \begin{align*}
             h(s) = \begin{cases}